The Awakening Collective

 How Initial Awakening Manifests Across Developmental Stages

-At the Achiever stage, awakening may be framed as achieving enlightenment or mastering a spiritual practice.
+At the Achiever stage, awakening may be seen as "achieving" enlightenment or mastering a spiritual practice.
 The experience might feel like reaching a goal after dedicated effort.
 There is often pride in the accomplishment and a tendency to measure progress against external standards.
-The awakening may be genuine, but it gets interpreted through a lens that still heavily identifies with being the doer of actions.
+The awakening may be genuine, but it gets interpreted through a self that still heavily identifies with being the doer of actions and the creator of outcomes.

 The Individualist stage

 Someone at the Individualist stage who awakens tends to interpret the experience through psychological and emotional frameworks.
 They may emphasize the uniqueness of their particular path and focus on how the awakening reveals their authentic self.
-There can be confusion here because the language of finding one's true self seems at odds with the realization of no-self.
-The awakening feels deeply personal and meaningful, even as it points beyond the personal.
+They may also focus on understanding the self (e.g., Internal Family Systems Parts work).
+Of course, the focus on finding one's true self seems at odds with the realization of no-self, but this inconsistency is not yet reconized.

 The Autonomous stage